 What is the Ayurvedic Treatment of Benign Prostatic Hyperplasia?

 Ayurveda has numerous herbs that are proven to the best remedies for benign prostatic hyperplasia.
 The herbs cure this condition naturally without causing any side effects.
-Chandigarh Ayurved Centre had made a ‘’Benign Prostatic Hyperplasia Care Kit’’, that involves a total of 6 products – Detox premium powder, Trikatu tablet, Sheet dhara syrup, Uerolex capsule, Panchasakar churna, and Kanchanaar guggulu.
+Chandigarh Ayurved Centre had made a ‘’Benign Prostatic Hyperplasia Care Kit’’, that involves a total of 6 products – Detox premium powder, Trikatu tablet, Sheet dhara syrup, Uti Care Tablet, Panchasakar churna, and Kanchanaar guggulu.
 The kit has no added preservatives and is free from side effects.

 ALL PRODUCTS DESCRIPTION IN DETAIL:

-- Detox Premium Powder – Detox premium powder is made up of natural herbs and bhasmas like giloy satav, gandhak rasayan, tal sindoor, shankh bhasma, moti pishti, akik pishti, etc. The powder relieves the burning sensation, irritation, discomfort, and normalizes the aggravation of the pitta dosha.
+Detox premium powder is made up of natural herbs and bhasmas like iloy satav, gandhak rasayan, tal sindoor, shankh bhasma, moti pishti, akik pishti, etc. The powder relieves the burning sensation, irritation, discomfort, and normalizes the aggravation of the pitta dosha.